-Advocating for Yourself: Your ISP
+Advocating for Yourself: Your Life Plan

-ISP stands for Individualized Service Plan.
-It is a plan written down and kept in your records.
+Life Plan is a plan written down and kept in your records.
 It tells your agency what your goals and dreams are.
 It also tells your agency what they should do to support you in trying to make your goals and dreams happen.

-At least once every year, your agency will have a meeting called an ISP meeting.
-This is the meeting where they write the ISP.
-You, your MSC, and a manager of your program will always be there.
+At least once every year, your agency will have a meeting called a Life Plan meeting.
+This is the meeting where they write the Life Plan.
+You, your care manager, and representatives from your program(s)will always be there.

-You can invite anyone you want to your ISP meeting.
+You can invite anyone you want to your Life Plan meeting.
 You can invite your friends, your family, any staff you want, or any other people you trust.
 You have the right to run your own meeting and to talk about anything you want.

-It's good to invite people to your ISP meeting who will support you in speaking up for yourself.
+It's good to invite people to your Life Plan meeting who will support you in speaking up for yourself.
 Having more people at your meeting can help you make the changes you want.